elastisys/compliantkubernetes-apps/README.md

 ![ck8s-cluster](https://github.com/elastisys/ck8s-pipelines/workflows/ck8s-cluster/badge.svg)

-ck8s-apps: TODO
+compliantkubernetes-apps: TODO

 ## Overview

-This repository is part of the [Compliant Kubernetes][compliantkubernetes] (ck8s) platform.
+This repository is part of the [Compliant Kubernetes][compliantkubernetes] (compliantkubernetes) platform.
 The platform consists of the following repositories:

 * [ck8s-cluster][ck8s-cluster] - Code for managing Kubernetes clusters and the infrastructure around them.
-* [ck8s-apps][ck8s-apps] - Code, configuration and tools for running various services and applications on top of service and workload ck8s-cluster.
+* [compliantkubernetes-apps][compliantkubernetes-apps] - Code, configuration and tools for running various services and applications on top of service and workload ck8s-cluster.
 * [ck8s-base-vm][ck8s-base-vm] - A virtual machine template with relevant Kubernetes packages pre-installed.

-The Elastisys Compliant Kubernetes (ck8s) platform runs two Kubernetes clusters.
+The Elastisys Compliant Kubernetes (compliantkubernetes) platform runs two Kubernetes clusters.
 One called "service" and one called "workload".

 The _service cluster_ provides observability, log aggregation, private container registry with vulnerability scanning and authentication using the following services: